derrickoswald/Visistrom/README.md

 Additionally, a list of typical values is being shown, as for example the number of hours a tv es being operated in general (as a rule of thumb).

-## Options Screen (not yet implemented, coming soon)
+## What can I do Screen (not yet implemented, coming soon)
-In the first versions of the Options Screen, a list of typical electrical appliances will be shown.
+In the first versions of the What can I do Screen, a list of typical electrical appliances will be shown.
 The list should help the user to decide which devices can be turned on or turned off, depending on the current situation.
 In later versions, these options can be improved by
 - showing only appliances the user actually has
 - highlighting appliances that can actually be turned on or turned off (e.g. not showing a boiler that is already beeing running)
 - sorting the list in a smart way (taking the power consumption, ramp up time, saving potential, etc. into account)